yl182/Artifact-for-Paper-ZDD-Boolean-Synthesis/ZDDBooleanSynthesis/README.md

 ## Results collection
   The results are reported in resultsSynthesis.txt and resultsSynthesis.csv, where the first row labels what the columns represent.
+## Publicity of repository
+We can make the code public on Zenodo after acceptance or further refinement.